 In response to this, HM Treasury launched the ‘Women in Finance’ Charter.
 This is a pledge for gender balance across financial services.
 We signed the charter in November 2017, pledging to ensure gender diversity exists within our leadership team.

 All our employees are paid a base rate and then bonused on performance-based key performance indicators.
 This does not differ due to gender or any other characteristic, and all members of the same teams have the ability to make the same amount of money.
 As we increase the female presence within the company we shall make sure this is monitored and all females do not have any gap in their pay compared to their male counterparts.
+These KPIs include Coreco DNA (expected levels of behaviour throughout all processes including hiring, promotion, and training) which specifically targets hiring, promoting and developing female talent in the organisation.

-Rachael Dark, HR Manager, is responsible and accountable for gender diversity at Coreco.
+Andrew Montlake, Managing Director, is responsible and accountable for gender diversity at Coreco.

-Coreco pledge to continue monitoring gender when hiring and promoting whilst also ensuring that Coreco represents the UK’s workforce across race, ethnicity, sexual orientation, class and disability as well as gender.
+Coreco pledge to continue monitoring gender when hiring and promoting whilst also ensuring that Coreco represents the UK’s workforce across race, ethnicity, sexual orientation, class, and disability as well as gender.